andrequant/Soccer-Prediction/README.md

 # Soccer-Prediction
- A simple model for predicting soccer outcomes
+ A (not so) simple, yet powerful, model for predicting soccer outcomes